Blog

 • Net Revenue Retention (NRR)

 These metrics differ from traditional business metrics.
-Saas metrics focus on ongoing payments and customer retention.
+SaaS metrics focus on ongoing payments and customer retention.
 Traditional metrics often measure one-time sales.
 The table below shows the main differences:

 Metric TypeSaaS MetricsTraditional Metrics